-Morocco presents the perfect mix of old and new, showcased in its striking religious buildings and heaving nightclubs.
+Morocco presents the perfect mix of old and new, showcased in its striking religious buildings and thriving nightclubs.
 For those in search of scenic surroundings, you won’t need to venture too far.
 The majestic Atlas Mountains serve as a backdrop to the city, offering a spectacular setting for keen hikers and cyclists.

 Known as the historical heart of the city, Marrakech’s medina is ideal for those intrigued by the city’s past.
 A labyrinth of alleyways and shaded areas lead to traditional souks and old architecture, where you’ll sample an authentic taste of exotic Marrakech.